WELCOME TO LOON LAKE SCHOOL DISTRICT!

 Nondiscrimination Statement

-Loon Lake School District does not discriminate on the basis of sex, race, creed, religion, color, national origin, age, veteran or military status, sexual orientation, gender expression, gender identity, disability, or the use of a trained dog guide or service animal-and we provide equal access to the Boy Scouts and other designated youth groups.
+Loon Lake School District does not discriminate in any programs or activities on the basis of sex, race, ethnicity, creed, religion, color, national origin, immigration or citizenship status, age, veteran or military status, sexual orientation, gender expression, gender identity, homelessness, disability, neurodivergence, or the use of a trained dog guide or service animal and provides equal access to the Boy Scouts and other designated youth groups.
+The following employees have been designated to handle questions and complaints of alleged discrimination:

 The district prohibits sex discrimination and sex-based harassment in any education program or activity that it operates, as required by Title IX and other laws, and employment.
-Questions about Title IX can be directed to Brad Van Dyne, Superintendent/Principal, at 509-233-2212 and bvandyne@loonlakeschool.org.
-Title IX complaints can be directed to Brad Van Dyne as well.
+Questions about Title IX can be directed to Staci Gloyn, Superintendent/Principal, at 509-233-2212 and sgloyn@loonlakeschool.org.
+Title IX complaints can be directed to Staci Gloyn as well.
 The District's policy and grievance procedure is located in the district office at 4001 Maple Street, Loon Lake, WA, 99148.

 Harassment, Intimidation and Bullying (HIB)

-Please contact Brad Van Dyne, Superintendent/Principal & District Compliance Officer, to find out about reporting harassment, intimidation, or bullying, at (509) 233-2212 or bvandyne@loonlakeschool.org.
+Please contact Staci Gloyn, Superintendent/Principal & District Compliance Officer, to find out about reporting harassment, intimidation, or bullying, at (509) 233-2212 or sgloyn@loonlakeschool.org.
 You can also download a reporting form below and submit it to our school office.

 Special Education Records